-&lt;sup>71 Policy Note 2015-16.
+71 Policy Note 2015-16.
 Public Works Department Buildings.
 Government of Tamil Nadu.
-Viewed at http://cms.tn.gov.in/sites/default/files/documents/pwd-buildings-e-pn-2015-16.pdf on 13 May 2016.
+Viewed at http://cms.tn.gov.in/sites/default/files/documents/pwd_buildings_e_pn_2015_16.pdf on 13 May 2016.

-Training center Training partner affiliation Training curriculum Job & Skill Registration

-construction Fairs

-Rajasthan NA The RLSDC has clear procedures for Job fairs are organized by the

-selection of training providers that Modular Department of Employment.

-integrate adherence to basic Employability Skills The RSLDC affiliated
+integrate adherence to basic Skills (MES) The RSLDC affiliated

 environmental requirements.
-The (MES) curriculum of training providers participate
+The curriculum of the training providers participate

-Project Implementing Agencies (PIAs) the Directorate in the fairs.
+Project Implementing Agencies (PIAs) in the fairs.

-for the RSTP are selected through a General of Training,
+for the RSTP are selected through a in the fails.

-procedure that involves invitation of MSDE.
-These courses
+procedure that involves invitation of These courses integrate

-Expression of Interest (EoI) and integrate environment,
+Expression of Interest (EoI) and environment,

-presentations by PIAs to a Selection occupational health
+presentations by PIAs to a Selection

+1 2 1
-Committee following which their and safety aspects.

-Annual Plans are finalized.
-The PIAs
+Committee following which their Annual Plans are finalized.
+The PIAs and safety aspects.

 ensure that the skill development

-centers and hostels are set up as per the
+centers and hostels are set up as per

-RLSDC guidelines, and are also bound
+the RLSDC guidelines, and are also

-to facilitate inspections by the RSLDC
+bound to facilitate inspections by the

-representatives and follow their
+RSLDC representatives and follow

-suggestions/ recommendations.
-For
+their suggestions/ recommendations.

-affiliation of training providers under
+For affiliation of training providers

-the ELSTP, a pre-launch inspection of
+under the ELSTP, a pre-launch

-the SDC is undertaken.
-The District
+inspection of the SDC is undertaken.

-Managers undertaking the inspection
+The District Managers undertaking the

-use a checklist that covers the
+inspection use a checklist that covers

-following aspects relevant to
+the following aspects relevant to

 environmental safeguards: Site plan

 attested by an architect (urban) or

 certified by the Panchayat (rural);

 Sufficient class room space (8-10 sft

+per trainee);

+Equipment/machinery/toolkit as per

+the course requirement; Provision of

+drinking water; Provision of toilet (1

+for 25 youth; separate toilet for